chipmunkboi/httpserver/asgn2/README.md

 loop.
 This is due to the way we recv and write the buffer.
 Everytime we write bytes, we subtract that from the header-specified content-length.
 If the content- length is too large, we will never recv enough bytes to exit the loop.

-Finally, there was some confusion around implementing PUT requests with no content-length header.
-We had written two implementations:
-    1. continues reading and writing until the whole file is written (EOF is read) and then sends response
-    2. reads and writes until the whole file is written and then continues to read until the client closes the connection; no response is sent After reading the assignment specifications carefully, many times, and combing through all related Piazza posts (this one specifically convinced us: https://piazza.com/class/kfqgk8ox2mi4a1?cid=188), we decided to keep the latter implementation.